czietz/picowifi/README.md

 ### Storing the credentials on the PicoWifi

 Alternatively, the SSID and password can be stored in the flash memory on the PicoWifi.
-The Python[^2] script `wificred-store.py` will ask for your Wifi credentials and store them into a file `wificred.uf2` in the current directory. `wificred.uf2` then needs to be written to the Raspberry Pi Pico W in the same way as the firmware: connect while holding the _BOOTSEL_ button, then copy file.
+The Python[^2] script `wificred-store.py` will ask for your Wifi credentials and store them into a file `wificred.uf2` in the current directory. `wificred.uf2` then needs to be written to the Raspberry Pi Pico W (or Pico 2 W) in the same way as the firmware: connect while holding the _BOOTSEL_ button, then copy file.

 Afterwards, `WIFICRED.CFG` on the Atari is no longer used, as the credentials stored on the PicoWifi take precedence.

 The stored Wifi credentials are _not_ overwritten by a firmware update.
-In case you want to delete them again, copy the `wificred-delete.uf2` file to the Raspberry Pi Pico W.
+In case you want to delete them again, copy the `wificred-delete.uf2` file to the Raspberry Pi Pico W (or Pico 2 W).

 ## Using PicoWifi with the uIP-Tool